 The main concern in patients taking doxycycline is the permanent teeth discoloration that can occur if taken during the period of tooth development, C. diff-associated diarrhea, photosensitivity, and overgrowth of non-susceptible organisms.

-For amoxicillin, fatal anaphylactic reactions have been reported and required immediate emergency treatment with epinephrine, oxygen, intravenous, steroids, and airway management.
+For amoxicillin, fatal anaphylactic reactions have been reported and require immediate emergency treatment with epinephrine, oxygen, intravenous, steroids, and airway management.

 Patients taking amoxicillin should be aware that probenecid decreases the renal tubular secretion of amoxicillin and may result in increased and prolonged levels of amoxicillin in the blood.